American and Swiss Watchmaking in 1876

 Reports to the Intercantonal Committee of Jura Industries on the manufacture of watches in the United States, 1877

-The only book to describe in detail how the American factories made watches, from the raw metal to the finished, cased movement.
+It is the only book to describe in detail how the American factories made watches, from the raw metal to the finished, cased movement.
+And it is the only book which explains American factory organisation, quality control and standards of interchangeability.